-Vaginal penetrative sex (also known as ‘vaginal intercourse’) is when the penis enters the vagina.
+Vaginal sex is a type of sex where a penis is inserted into a vagina.
 It is a type of sex that can lead to pregnancy if you don’t use contraception.

-First things first, as with any type of sex it’s important that you and your partner feel comfortable and don’t feel pressured into doing anything you don’t want to do.
-For more information about this or if you feel worried, you can read our pages on consent and dealing with sexual pressure.
-Also, while many people do enjoy it, not everyone chooses to have vaginal sex as part of their sex life and that’s perfectly fine too.
+It’s important that you and your partner feel comfortable and don’t feel pressured into doing anything you don’t want to do.
+If you feel uncomfortable at any point beforehand, or during sex, you can change your mind and stop.
+For more information about this or if you feel worried, you can read our page on consent.

-While lots of women enjoy vaginal sex, many don’t orgasm through vaginal sex alone, and you may find that some kind of stimulation of the clitoris is also needed to reach orgasm.
-This could be from rubbing the clitoris with your fingers or a vibrator, or the ‘position’ you choose when having sex.
+While lots of people with vaginas enjoy vaginal sex, many don’t orgasm through vaginal sex alone, and you may find that some kind of stimulation of the clitoris is also needed to reach orgasm.
+This could be from rubbing the clitoris with your fingers or a vibrator, oral sex, or the ‘position’ you choose when having sex.
 The clitoris is also a lot bigger than just the part you can see from the outside, so often the feeling of general pressure in the vagina can stimulate the clitoris as well.

 You may have heard of the ‘G-spot’ which is inside the vagina and is another area which when rubbed can be pleasurable for some people.
 Explore our page on vaginas and vulvas to help you familiarise yourself with the different areas which cause pleasure.

 The penis is made up of tissue and nerves, and sexual sensation is mostly felt because of the nerves sending signals to the rest of the body.
 During vaginal sex, the movement provides stimulation to the penis and many people with penises find that they reach orgasm through vaginal sex, although this doesn’t always happen.